sorrir/node-bluetooth/README.md

 ### Compatibility

-`@sorrir/bluetooth` itself is written in pure typescript that was transpiled to `ES5` and should therefore not cause any compatibility issues.
-Hower it uses `dbus-next` to communicate with `bluez`, which might limit the compatibility to certain architectures or node versions.
+`@sorrir/bluetooth` itself is written in pure TypeScript that was transpiled to `ES5` and should therefore not cause any compatibility issues.
+However it uses `dbus-next` to communicate with `bluez`, which might limit the compatibility to certain architectures or node versions.
 For more info, visit the [dbus-next npm package](https://www.npmjs.com/package/dbus-next).

 ### TypeScript